 Retrieval Failure: This happens when memories gradually fade from our brain due to incomplete rehearsal of certain information.
 This is a general form of forgetting

 Interference: When you try to remember 2 two things at once, there occurs a competition and hence brain would only absorb the most important one among the both.
 This results in forgetting the second category of information.

 Inability to store memories: Have you ever tried to recollect a particular Math equation over and over again and failed?
 That’s because you haven’t actually remembered the equation at all!
-Some information never makes it to your long term memory box and hence you believe that you’ve “forgotten” it.
+Some information never makes it to your long-term memory box and hence you believe that you’ve “forgotten” it.

 Repetition and Reflection

 Active Forgetting is mostly not cured, but other forms can be conquered and worked upon if you take a little effort from your side.
 Your focus should be on how to retain important information.
 So when you attend the online tutoring session, make sure to ask as many questions as possible to your online tutor.
-Asking questions are one of the best possible ways to memorize and recollect information in the long run.
-Remember this formula while you learn anything, Repetition and Reflection.
+Asking questions is one of the best possible ways to memorize and recollect information in the long run.
+Remember this formula while you learn anything, Repetition, and Reflection.